When it comes to social media advertising, the social network Facebook reigns supreme.

 Some objectives contain sub-objectives.
 For example, when you click on the engagement objective, here’s what you’ll see next:

-Having a particular goal in mind will help you determine the success of your ads.
+Having a particular goal in mind will help you create the best Facebook ad.

 2. Target your audience